DarkArshyn/Windows11Lite/README.md

 > [!NOTE]
 > An application can be added or removed from the exclusion list (look at "**Windows bloatware removal**" section).
 <br />If Edge reinstalls after an update, you can delete it again from the Control Panel.
 You can only do it without script if you are in Europe (DMA compliance).
-If not, I recommend you to use [AveYo Edge Removal](https://github.com/AveYo/fox/blob/main/Edge_Removal.bat) script.
+If not, I recommend you to use my [EdgeRemval](https://github.com/DarkArshyn/MS-Edge-Removal-PowerShell) script or [AveYo Edge Removal](https://github.com/AveYo/fox/blob/main/Edge_Removal.bat) script.

 ### Telemetry